 Yoshida was quick, however, to point to a November 2020 report on racism within the province’s medical system that shows that discrimination and stereotyping is still pervasive.
 The government-commissioned independent review In Plain Sight: Addressing Racism and Discrimination in B.C.
 Health Care noted a staggering 84 percent of Indigenous people experienced discrimination when accessing health care.
 More than a quarter reported health professionals always assumed they were drunk or asked them about substance use.

 Mowatt’s genetics and gender made her vulnerable to the disease.
 Now, she and her family wonder if racism is why the other sisters weren’t screened after Judy got sick—when medication could have slowed the progression of PBC—and why they all struggled to get transplants.
 Her brother Kelly Morrison questions why medical professionals never told the family about the possibility of a living-donor transplant during the times when Judy or Veronica were waiting, and why Mowatt learned about it from a support group rather than a doctor.
 “We didn’t know what options we had,” he said.
 “We would have pursued those other avenues.
-[Judy and Veronica] could still be alive today.”
+[Judy] could still be alive today.”

 Early this year, Mowatt was at the hospital in Prince George for an ultrasound when a technician asked her how long she’d been drinking.
 Mowatt, who’d been instructed to stay well-hydrated, began describing her water intake.
 “He looks at me and says, ‘No, what happened to your liver?
 How long you been drinking alcohol?’” she recounted.

 She answered that the disease is genetic, that she’d already lost two sisters to it and that she didn’t drink alcohol heavily.
 He apologized, but the incident left her frightened.
 “If I end up in the emergency again, are they going to think the same way?
-I worry that [they will] and they’re going to treat me differently,” she says.
+I worry that [they] and they’re going to treat me differently,” she says.

 For many years, most jurisdictions in Canada and internationally required those who required a liver transplant for alcohol-related reasons to abstain from drinking for six months before being considered eligible.
 In recent years, advocacy and legal challenges have led many provinces, including B.C., to backpedal on those policies.